Patrizia Di Paolo

 Patrizia Di Paolo is an Italian musician and stage director.

 Performance

 Patrizia Di Paolo has performed as principal viola in the European Community Chamber orchestra, the Rai Orchestra in Milan, the Toscanini Orchestra in Parma, Bologna City Theatre and the Teatro La Fenice in Venice.

 She currently plays viola in the Venetian ensemble Musica a Palazzo.

 Productions

 In 2005 Di Paolo oversaw the direction of all the grand operas presented in Venice by Musica a Palazzo in the Palazzo Barbarigo Minotto in Venice.

-In 2007 she oversaw the direction of La Traviata presented at the Royal Pavilion for the 41st Brighton International Festival (UK).
+In 2007, she oversaw the direction of La Traviata presented at the Royal Pavilion for the 41st Brighton International Festival (UK).
 The production received The Argus press award for the best production of the Festival.

-In 2008 she directed the Barbiere di Siviglia at the Potsdam International Festival in Germany.
+In 2008, she directed theBarbiere di Siviglia at the Potsdam International Festival in Germany.

-In 2012 she directed Rigoletto at Teatro comunale in Ferrara.
+In 2012, she directed Rigoletto at Teatro Comunale in Ferrara.

-In 2013 she directed Rigoletto at Teatro comunale in Treviso.
+In 2013, she directed "Rigoletto" at Teatro Comunale in Treviso.